dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 Additionally, a few cards may have device IDs that are uncommon.
 If your card's device ID does not match what is listed in the table, check the device ID support table.

 :::

-Status
-Verified (green)
-Verified (blue - spoof)
-Unverified (yellow)
-Unknown (red)
-Unsupported (red)

-Key:

-* :white_check_mark: Verified: Works out of the box with confirmed reports
-* :ballot_box_with_check: Verified (spoof): Confirmed to work with a fake ID
-* :warning: Unverified: Should work (possibly with a fake ID), but no confirmed reports
-* :x: Unsupported: Does not work
-* :question: Unknown: No information available

 |Card Name|Core|Device ID|Status|Notes|
 |---|---|---|---|---|